What Hugging Face Does

 Hugging Face occupies a unique position in the AI ecosystem.
 It is simultaneously a model hosting platform, a Python library ecosystem, a demo hosting service, a dataset repository, a research hub, and a community gathering point for the open-source AI movement.
 If GitHub is where developers share code, Hugging Face is where the AI community shares models, datasets, and applications.
 The platform has grown from a chatbot startup into the central infrastructure layer for open-source machine learning.

 The Hub is the core of the experience.
-Over 800,000 models are hosted on Hugging Face, covering everything from large language models like Llama, Mistral, and Qwen to image generation models, speech recognition, translation, and specialized scientific models.
+Over two million models are hosted on Hugging Face as of 2026, covering everything from large language models like Llama, Mistral, DeepSeek, and Qwen to image generation models, speech recognition, translation, and specialized scientific models.
+The catalogue is complemented by more than 500,000 datasets and roughly one million Spaces — interactive demo apps that let users try a model in the browser without installing anything.
 Each model page includes documentation, model cards with performance metrics and limitations, a widget for trying the model directly in the browser, and versioned files managed through Git LFS.
-The social features — likes, discussions, and pull requests for models — create a collaborative research environment that no other platform replicates.
+The social features — likes, discussions, and pull requests — turn the Hub into a working community rather than a passive download mirror.

 The Transformers library is arguably the most important open-source machine learning library ever created.
 It provides a unified API for loading and running thousands of pretrained models across NLP, computer vision, audio, and multimodal tasks.
 The pipeline abstraction makes complex ML tasks accessible in a few lines of Python.
 For developers who are not ML specialists, this library removes the barrier between state-of-the-art research papers and practical implementation.
 The ecosystem extends to Datasets for data loading, Accelerate for distributed training, and PEFT for efficient fine-tuning.